- What are the different types of COVID-19 treatment?

 No. If you have a positive test and you do not have symptoms, you do not need treatment at this time.
 If you develop symptoms in the next few days, treatment might be available at that time.
-These medications are available to patients who have COVID-19 symptoms and a positive test, are at high risk of severe illness, and have been evaluated by a health care provider.
+COVID-19 treatment is available to patients who have COVID-19 symptoms and a positive test, are at high risk of severe illness, and have been evaluated by a health care provider.

 - Can I get medicine to use if I’ve been exposed to someone with COVID-19?

 If you are not sick right now, this is a great time to make sure you have a plan for how to get treated if you get sick in the future.
-These medications are available to patients who have COVID-19 symptoms and a positive test, are at high risk of severe illness, and have been evaluated by a health care provider.
+COVID-19 treatment is available to patients who have COVID-19 symptoms and a positive test, are at high risk of severe illness, and have been evaluated by a health care provider.

 - Do these medicines prevent COVID-19?

 Medication can help to prevent you from getting very sick, but it cannot prevent infection.

 The best way to protect yourself from COVID-19 infection, hospitalization and death, is to get vaccinated and stay up to date with your COVID-19 vaccinations in accordance with https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.htmlhttps://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html.
 Find a vaccination location.

 - Will I be charged for medicine that treats COVID-19?

 The cost of treatment may depend on your health care insurance coverage.

 You will have a chance to talk with a health care provider to learn more about the cost and your options before getting treated.
 For patients with no insurance or who would not be able to afford the cost of treatment even after insurance coverage, patient assistance programs provide additional ways to access COVID-19 treatment.